 Sandy Grimes is a former CIA Officer who co-investigated and uncovered the actions of notorious spy Aldrich Ames.
-She is a twenty-six-year veteran of CIA's Clandestine Service, who spent the majority of her career working against the former Soviet Union, supporting some of CIA's most valuable penetrations of the KGB and GRU.
-She joined the CIA in July 1967 shortly after graduating from the University of Washington with a degree in Russian.
-She and Jeanne Verterfeuille co-authored ""Circle of Treason," which details their personal involvement in the search for and identification of fellow officer Aldrich Ames, one of the most destructive traitors in American history.
+She is a twenty-six-year veteran of CIA's Clandestine Service, who spent most of her career working against the former Soviet Union, supporting some of CIA's most valuable penetrations of the KGB and GRU.
+She joined the CIA in July 1967, shortly after graduating from the University of Washington with a degree in Russian.
+She and the late Jeanne Vertefeuille co-authored "Circle of Treason," which details their personal involvement in the search for and identification of fellow officer Aldrich Ames, one of the most destructive traitors in American history.
 The book was also the basis for the ABC mini-series "The Assets", which aired in 2014.